Skip to Content

 Partner

-Jason represents businesses and individuals in business disputes, white-collar criminal defense, professional licensing matters, and student disciplinary proceedings in Lancaster, Harrisburg, and the Middle and Eastern Districts of Pennsylvania.
+Jason represents businesses and individuals in business disputes, white-collar criminal defense, and professional licensing matters in Lancaster, Harrisburg, and the Middle and Eastern Districts of Pennsylvania.
 Jason represents clients in state and federal court in trials and appeals.
+He also counsels clients on estate planning and administration.

 “I approach each case with a singular focus – achieving the best possible outcome for the person or business that I represent, according to that client’s specific objectives.
 I realize that when a person or business approaches me, it is unfortunately because something terrible has happened.
 Perhaps they’re involved in a criminal investigation, or they’ve been sued, or their professional license is at risk, or their business is being attacked or damaged.
 They need a resolute advocate who will also provide them with sound advice to navigate this difficult situation.
 That is my role, and I am there to help.”

 Jason firmly believes that in white collar criminal defense matters, the best result is achieved if the government can be persuaded to forego prosecution.
-As the famous Chinese military general Sun Tzu taught, the greatest victories are won without battle.
 However, if this cannot be accomplished, Jason is prepared to vigorously advocate at trial.

 Jason is committed to environmental causes.
-He is currently working towards his LLM in Environmental Law at Lewis & Clark Law School.
+He recently earned his LLM in Environmental Law at Lewis & Clark Law School.

 Prior to entering private practice Jason served as an assistant district attorney, where he tried numerous jury and bench trials.

 Jason lives in Lancaster with his wife and three kids.
-He is the Committee Chair for Cub Scouts Pack 93.
+He is coaches youth football and leads his youngest son’s cub scout den.

 Recent Representative Matters